Szymon-Czuszek/RPA-CHALLENGE/README.md

 - 📝 Fills and submits a form automatically
 - 📤 Extracts confirmation messages from the webpage
 - 💾 Saves the results into a text file
-- 🗑️ Delete the downloaded Excel file
-- ❌ Close the browser session

 It’s a simple yet powerful RPA-style automation example built in Python